OpenELAB/OpenELAB-M5StickCPlus2-Slot/README.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__Hi👋__，Welcome to this tutorial on implementing a super cool Slot Machine🎰 project using M5StickC Plus2!
-This project series will be divided into three parts, and today you'll be in the first part, focusing on how to build the project, run the code, and implement the core functionality.Next, you will be taken through the following steps 📜 to dive into the source code and get started with this project with ease!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__Hi__ 👋, welcome to this tutorial on building a super cool slot machine 🎰 project with the M5StickC Plus2!
+This project is divided into three parts, and today we’ll focus on the first part: building the project, running the code, and implementing the core functionality.
+In the following steps 📜, you'll explore the source code and get started easily.
 Ready?
-Let's get started 🚀!
+Let's dive in 🚀!
 - 📝 Project Description
 - ✨ Functional Features
 - 🏗 Project Structure